MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-beta.md

 Azure CLI is built on [Python](https://www.python.org/).
 The supported Python versions are 3.6, 3.7, 3.8.
 On Windows, you will first need to [install Python](https://www.python.org/downloads/windows/).

 Azure CLI beta can only be installed with `pip` from a Microsoft repository.
-Use [Azure Cloud Shell](https://shell.azure.com) to execute the following commands, or `python3`, depending on the Linux distribution or the installed Python you are using.
+Use [Azure Cloud Shell](https://shell.azure.com) to execute the following commands, or `python3`, depending on the Linux distribution or your installed Python version.

 To avoid overwriting your installed Azure CLI, we recommend installing the beta version in a [virtual environment](https://docs.python.org/3/tutorial/venv.html).